-MATH 232 CALCULUS II (3CR)
+MATH 232 BUSINESS AND APPLIED CALCULUS II (3CR)

-Prerequisites: MATH 231 and either MATH 172 or MATH 173 or an equivalent course
+Prerequisites: MATH 231 and either MATH 172 or MATH 173 or an equivalent course, with a grade of "C" or better

 This is the second course in a two-semester series on calculus.
 It will cover techniques of integration, differentiation and integration of trigonometric functions, differential equations, functions of several variables and a brief introduction to statistics.
 This information can be applied to business, statistics, biology and the social sciences.
 3 hrs./wk.